Richard Hamburger: Dallas Theater Center

 In 1992, Hamburger was named the fifth Artistic Director of the Dallas Theater Center.
 His philosophy at the DTC was that the company should feature "fabulous young writers exploring theatrical forms."
 Having grown up in New York City, and spending much of his professional life there or in Portland, he never learned to drive a car.
 He walked, bicycled, or took a taxi cab.
 "I learned to drive in Dallas," he said, and purchased his first automobile.

 While at the DTC, Hamburger directed or produced several notable plays, including Topdog/Underdog (which won the Pulitzer Prize for Drama in 2002) and Anna in the Tropics (which won the Pulitzer Prize for Drama in 2003), both in 2004.
 His 1999 production of South Pacific won national praise for its design and production, and was called "a virtual reinvention of the Rodgers and Hammerstein musical" by D Magazine.
 D Magazine also highly praised his 2001 production of Twelfth Night and 2006 direction of Cat on a Hot Tin Roof.

 Preferring to hire New York City actors rather than local talent, he dissolved the acting company that had been assembled by Adrian Hall, DTC artistic director from 1983 to 1989, and mostly retained by Hall's successor, Ken Bryant.
 His time at the helm of the DTC was not without problems.
-Staff claimed he was difficult to work for, he staged a large number of mediocre shows with production designs imported from other playhouses (most notably A Day in the Death of Joe Egg and The Illusion in the 2005-2006 season), and he hired a director of marketing whose stormy tenure was short and very costly.
+Staff claimed he was difficult to work for, he staged numerous mediocre shows with production designs imported from other playhouses (most notably A Day in the Death of Joe Egg and The Illusion in the 2005-2006 season), and he hired a director of marketing whose stormy tenure was short and very costly.

 Hamburger abruptly left the DTC in August 2006 after 15 years with the company.
 Hamburger denied that he was forced out, but also admitted that he had clashed with unnamed individuals over several issues (which he also refused to discuss).